mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 Bugfixes
 ########
+- Fix the issue with the calibration diagnostics script when dealing with instruments of which the detector ID does not start from 0.
 - Fix the issue with :ref:`SNSPowderReduction <algm-SNSPowderReduction>` - when invalid height unit is encountered while reading sample log, we should continue by ignoring geometry and rely purely on user input.
 - fix d-spacing calculation when parabolic model is selected.
 - Correct equation for pseudo-voigt FWHM and mixing parameter in peak profile function :ref:`Bk2BkExpConvPV <func-Bk2BkExpConvPV>`.